Azure/Azure-Proactive-Resiliency-Library-v2/docs/content/tools/collector/_index.md

   * `my_app_uses_managed_disks`: Verifies that all resources with the tag `app` set to `my_app` use managed disks.
   * `my_group_uses_managed_disks`: Verifies that all resources in the `my_group` resource group use managed disks.
   * `my_app_and_my_group_uses_managed_disks`: Verifies that all resources in the `my_group` resource group with the tag `app` set to `my_app` use managed disks.

-* We provide a single check configuration that uses an existing APRL KQL query to check that VM resources are using managed disks.
-* The check configuration further defines 3 selector-specific checks that will be run.

-In practice, this configuration will check that the following groups contain VMs that use managed disks:

-* `"my_app_uses_managed_disks"`: all relevant resources where tag `app` is `my_app` are using managed disks.
-* `"my_group_uses_managed_disks"`: all relevant resources in the `my_group` resource group are using managed disks.
-* `"my_app_and_my_group_uses_managed_disks"`: all relevant resources in the `my_group` resource group where tag `app` is `my_app` are using managed disks.

 By combining checks and selectors, you can easily define complex WARA review configurations using a simple JSON-based syntax.